peromage/peromage.github.io/content/page/about.md

 # Me

-I'm currently working as a developer for one of the well-known automotive companies.
+I'm currently working as a C++ developer for one of the well-known automotive companies.

-The reason why I chose to become a programmer is simply for the fun of it.
-Yes, the man who is driven by his curiosity.
+I like programming simply for the fun of it like Saitama sensei, but the only difference is I have much more hair than he does 😏.

-I believe life is full of adventures.
-I'll keep chasing for new challenges.
+A little OCD which annoys me a lot sometimes.

-Words from one of my favorite video games, for you traveler, as a gift, "May the sapphire star lights your way✨".
+Life is beautiful and I'm enthusiastic about it.

 I wish you have a wonderful life.